yogain123/AWS-SQS-Notification/README.md

 # Provided 2 API's

-- To psuh data in SQS
+- To push data in SQS
 - To check analytics of data

 > API details has been shared in seperate file named postman.js